-In each class, the faculty in the SAEM program bring a solid background in business as well as real-life experiences in sports, arts and entertainment management.
+In every class, the faculty in the SAEM department bring a solid background in business as well as real-life work experiences in sports, arts and entertainment management.
 With connections to internships and hands-on course work, you can expect to be challenged and guided by these passionate business professionals.

 Over her 25-year career in arts and higher education, Assistant Professor Teresa Gregory, C.F.R.E., has been a high-level, results-oriented fundraiser and administrator with extensive expertise in all aspects of development and non-profit management.
 She has been part of the leadership team on campaigns ranging in size from $200,000 to $40 million for a wide variety of organizations.